 For each working machine you bring that meets our requirements, you will get the following:

-- One two-day MGC pass *or* $20 in Show Cash to be used at any vendor
+- One three-day MGC pass (does not include tournaments Friday night) *or* $20 in Show Cash to be used at any vendor

 - One admission to the MGC Arcade After Party and all special events within!